bingomanatee/collect/README.md

 * **keyOf(item)**: (key | undefined) the key under which an item is stored; undefined if the collectioon doesn't have the item
 * **get(key)**: (item | undefined) retrieves the item stored at the provided key.

+note that keys and items are _arrays_ of values, that you can mess with in any way you want, sort, map, whatever.
+If you want to traverse the values, see Iterators below.

 ### Cloning

 cloning produces a new collection - identical to this one; it clones not only the Collection instance, but the store.